About the Business

 First and foremost, I want to thank you for taking the time to view my website.
 Whatever the reason may be that you found yourself here, I greatly appreciate it.
 While browsing, I hope the photos speak to you the way they do me.
 In the following paragraphs, I'm to tell you a little bit about what Patriot Images is all about, as well as give you a little bit of background information on the person behind the camera.

-Many people think when they see the name, Patriot Images LLC, that it's a business.
+Many people think when they see the names Patriot Images (the LLC or the Nonprofit), that it's a business.
 In some aspects it is, but how I choose to operate this "business" is completely unorthodox compared to any business I've ever encountered.
 A huge misconception is that the name must affiliate myself and others who work alongside me, to a specific political party or ideology.
 This could not be further from the truth.
 Let me explain.

 Whenever you contact most photographers and/or photography businesses, for whatever the occasion may be, they will provide you with a list of services they offer.
 This could be in the form of wedding packages, hourly rates, sitting fees, etc. When I first decided to start Patriot Images, the first thing I did was head to the internet and browse other local photographers to see what they offered.
 It made my head hurt!
 To read and comprehend what some of the photographers offered in their vast menu of services, you need a degree!
 I didn't want someone to come to my website and have that same experience.